MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-business-rules-recommendations-apply-logic-form.md

 [!INCLUDE [cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 ## Business rules introduction

-Very often it is necessary to add in business logic to ensure that columns in our model-driven apps are either shown or hidden, or are set with the correct values.
+Very often it is necessary to add in business logic to ensure that columns in a model-driven app are shown, hidden, or set with the correct values.

 This article shows how to create [business rules](model-driven-app-glossary.md#business-rule) and recommendations to apply form logic in a model-driven app without writing JavaScript code or creating plug-ins.
 Business rules provide a simple interface to implement and maintain fast-changing and commonly used rules.
-They can be applied to Main and Quick Create forms, and they work in model-driven apps, legacy web apps, Dynamics 365 for tablets, and Dynamics 365 for Outlook (online or offline mode).
+They can be applied to main and quick create forms.
+Business rules work in model-driven apps, legacy web apps, Dynamics 365 for tablets, and Dynamics 365 for Outlook (online or offline mode).

 By combining conditions and actions, the following actions are possible with business rules:

 -   Set column values